-Get Windows Experience Index (WEI) Score In Windows 10
+Get Windows Experience Index (WEI) Score In Windows 11 or Windows 10

 The Windows Experience Index (WEI) is a rating system that measures the various parts of your computer that affect performance.
 The WEI includes five subscores: processor, memory, 2D graphics, 3D graphics, and disk; the base score is equal to the lowest of the subscores and is not an average of the subscores.
 Understanding the Index can help you sort out what actions to take to speed up your PC.
 Microsoft introduced the Windows Experience Index with Windows Vista and it was an inbuilt benchmarking tool built inside Windows OS to provide a score of your hardware combination and how well they work.

 The basic idea from Microsoft for WEI was that when you go out and buy a new software for your PC, you could buy the one which corresponded to your Windows Experience Index score to get the best performance.
 Though this idea didn’t catch on, but people still used WEI score to compare how well their PC performed.
 It was also hoped that WEI would serve as a universal, easy-to-understand way for software developers to communicate system requirements.

 The Windows Experience Index feature basically rates your PC on five key components: Processor, Memory (RAM), Graphics, Gaming graphics, and primary hard disk.
 Each piece of these five key hardware in your PC gets its own score called a subscore.

 Since the system’s overall performance is only as strong as its weakest component, the base score is not an average, rather it is determined by the weakest subscore.
 For years, the Windows Experience Index (WEI) has been an easy way to determine just how powerful your PC really is.
 For consumers who don’t know how to benchmark a machine, the WEI allowed them to see just how their PC stacked up against other computers on the market.